Trump goes after immigrant families

 And deports other immigrants and American citizens illegally

-• Trump deported Maryland father, Kilmar Abrego Garcia to El Salvador despite his having protected legal status in the U.S. Trump claims he has no ability to bring him back to the U.S. The Supreme Court agreed with a lower court ruling that Garcia had to be brought back to the U.S. although the administration dragged its feet to follow that order.
+Trump deported Maryland father, Kilmar Abrego Garcia to El Salvador despite his having protected legal status in the U.S. Trump claims he has no ability to bring him back to the U.S. The Supreme Court agreed with a lower court ruling that Garcia had to be brought back to the U.S. But the Trump administration has refused to follow the Court’s order, leaving Garcia in a dangerous prison in El Salvador.

-Trump authorizes ICE raids in schools, churches and hospitals.
+Trump authorizes ICE raids in schools, churches and hospitals and courts

-• Trump reversed previous protections, allowing immigration raids in schools, churches, and hospitals.
-School districts in the Phoenix Arizona area are resisting Trump’s threats to have ICE come into school buildings.
-Noting that immigrant children have a constitutional right to an education the Phoenix Union district told parents, ““We know there is fear and uncertainty in our community.
-Please know we remain fully committed to providing schools of opportunity that welcome love and inspire all students to go places and do things that matter.”
+Trump reversed previous protections, allowing immigration raids in schools, churches, and hospitals.
+School districts in the Phoenix, Arizona area are resisting Trump’s threats to have ICE enter school buildings.
+Noting that immigrant children have a constitutional right to an education, the Phoenix Union district told parents, “We know there is fear and uncertainty in our community.
+Please know we remain fully committed to providing schools of opportunity that welcome, love, and inspire all students to go places and do things that matter.”

 Trump Escalated His War on Immigrant Families